 - In The Lord of the Rings parody, they go through the Razzberry Forest, inhabited by ent spoofs.
 It turns out to be aptly named.

-- In the Family Guy episode "Hell Comes to Quahog" Peter blows a raspberry every time Meg's name is mentioned, prompting Chris to then repeat Meg's name over and over again until Lois tells him to stop.
+- In the Family Guy episode "Hell Comes to Quahog" Peter blows a raspberry every time Meg's name is mentioned (he lost his job because of the superstore she works at), prompting Chris to then repeat Meg's name over and over again until Lois tells him to stop.

 - Mickey Mouse used to do this all the time in his early cartoons, all the way back to Steamboat Willie.